carolinacraus/MechaCar_Statistical_Analysis/README.md

 **Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?**

+This linear mode predicts mpg of MechaCar prototypes effectively, for the most part.
+The R-squared value is 0.7149, which means that the model predicts the mpg effectively about 71% of the time.

 ## Summary Statistics on Suspension Coils

 Total Summary Table